-During minor variations in water intake, our body is able to regulate water loss through pituitary gland.
-Pituitary gland secretes a hormone called ADH or anti-diuretic hormone.
+During minor variations in water intake, our body is able to regulate water loss through the pituitary gland.
+The pituitary gland secretes a hormone called ADH or anti-diuretic hormone.

-The main function of this hormone is conserve the fluid volume of your body by reducing the amount of water passed out in the urine.
+The main function of this hormone is conserve the fluid volume of your body by reducing the amount of water expelled through urine.
 This is done by increasing the permeability of kidney cells to reduce water loss.